|552.02||PUBLIC AUTHORITY'S SUMMARY EXECUTION OF SUPPORT JUDGMENT DEBTS; WHEN AUTHORIZED.|

 General provisions relating to the public authority's summary execution as authorized in this chapter are set forth in section 552.04.
 Specific provisions relating to summary execution on funds at a financial institution are set forth in section 552.06.
 When the public authority levies against funds at a financial institution, the specific provisions of section 552.06 must be complied with in addition to the general provisions of section 552.04 that are not inconsistent with the specific provisions of section 552.06.
 Provisions contained in the statutory forms are incorporated in this chapter and have the same force of law as any other provisions in this chapter.

-Subdivision 1.
-Rules of Civil Procedure.
-Unless this chapter specifically provides otherwise, the Minnesota Rules of Civil Procedure for the district courts and section 518.551 apply in all proceedings under this chapter.
+Unless this chapter specifically provides otherwise, the Minnesota Rules of Civil Procedure for the district courts and chapter 518A apply in all proceedings under this chapter.

 (1) any indebtedness or money due to the judgment debtor, unless at the time of the service of the notice of support judgment levy the same is due absolutely or does not depend upon any contingency;